equinor/tagreader-python/docs/manual.md

 * `url` (optional): Path to server root, e.g. _"https:<span>//aspenone/ProcessData/AtProcessDataREST.dll"_ or _"https:<span>//piwebapi/piwebapi"_. **Default**: Path to Equinor server corresponding to selected `imstype` .
 * `verifySSL` (optional): Whether to verify SSL certificate sent from server. **Default**: `True`.
 * `auth` (optional): Auth object to pass to the server for authentication. **Default**: Kerberos-based auth object that works with Equinor servers.

-If `imstype` is an ODBC type, i.e. `pi` or `ip21`, the host and port to connect to will by default be found by performing a search in Windows registry.
-For some systems this may not work.
-In those cases the user can explicitly specify the following optional parameters:

 * `host` (optional): Overrides mapping of datasource to hostname via Windows registry.
 * `port` (optional): Overrides mapping of datasource to port number via Windows registry. **Default**: 10014 for `ip21` and 5450 for `pi`.